ChiehHsinJesseLai/ctm-notebook/README.md

 ## Dataset preparation
-1.Download the LSUN Bedroom Dataset: Clone the fyu/lsun repository on GitHub and run their download script
+1. Download the LSUN Bedroom Dataset: Clone the fyu/lsun repository on GitHub and run their download script

-2.Use the LSUN_Bedroom_Download/read_write_lsun.py script to convert images stored in the LMDB database into PNG files and save them to specified directories.
+2. Use the LSUN_Bedroom_Download/read_write_lsun.py script to convert images stored in the LMDB database into PNG files and save them to specified directories.

-3.Ensure you have the required libraries installed (PIL, lmdb, numpy).
+3. Ensure you have the required libraries installed (PIL, lmdb, numpy).

 ## Training
 Git clone the CTM github repo.
 Add correct folder paths and parameters in the below command scripts,then perform the training as given below.